MMAngule/Automated-Parking-System-1/README.md

 * [x] Completed with parallel as well as perpendicular parking
 * [x] Completed the removal of a car from parking space as well
 * [ ] Need to use obstacle avoidance as well
+* [ ] Our parked car model is simply made of primitive figures and our code works based on those model, so we have try it on real car models as well

 * [ ] ***Self driving car***<br>
   As we have completed the automated parking sytem of cars , so in future we wish to work on self driving car .
 We deeply want to study about how cars run on road without any manual input .
 We are desperate to know , what mechanism goes behind it or how all things works ?
 It is good thing on which we can make project .
 By this project we will be unable to know about how self driving cars works .
 By this project we can understand Tesla cars in detail .